schmonz/nbvm/README.md

 - for **either** to perform various pkgsrc-specific steps: `nbpkg`

 (There are also a few miscellaneous supporting scripts waiting to be properly integrated into these.)

+I use this, at present, for a couple purposes:

+- Manage a variety of pkgsrc platforms on which to test-build packages
+- Do weekly rebuilds of all packages for my server

 ## Why (generally)